liubo110077/user_registration/README.md

 ### Performance Testing

+We are using jmeter as the performance testing tool.
+You can get and learn it from official site https://jmeter.apache.org/.

 Please do performance testing before and after every change.

 Don't do any non-idempotent performance testing in UAT/QA/PROD environment.